Not long after Canadians welcomed the year 2020, reports about major cyber attacks started to dominate news headlines.

 The Shadow Brokers are believed to enjoy the support of Russian intelligence services, and have done quite a bit of damage to the American espionage and surveillance apparatus.

 By releasing NSA cyber weapons to the public, the Shadow Brokers have made it easy for hackers to perfect man-in-the-middle attacks, which can range from eavesdropping on digital communications to controlling electronic messages.
 MITM attacks can be as sophisticated as the NSA collecting web traffic by means of posing as Google, but the most common attack involves sniffing data travelling from personal computers to websites and internet apps.
-If you don’t have a home security system, it may be a good time to get one soon.
+If you don’t have a quality home security system, it may be a good time to get one soon.

 7. The Internet of Things